segovia94/frontend-starter/sass/README.md

 Sass Libraries, Helpers, and Shortcut tools

-* [Singularity](https://github.com/at-import/Singularity/wiki) - This is a very flexible grid system.
 * [Breakpoint](http://breakpoint-sass.com/) & [Breakpoint Wiki](https://github.com/at-import/breakpoint/wiki) - Use Breakpoint for media queries in responsive design.
 * [Toolkit](https://github.com/at-import/toolkit) - This is a library of cool mixins and helpers.